Enable integration in Microsoft Azure

 Copy the client ID and tenant ID

 Make note of the client ID and tenant ID for the app.
-These values are required in order to connect your Sage People organization to your Azure account.
+You'll need these values to connect your Sage People organization to your Azure account.

 1. Go to App registrations and select the app you just created.

 2. Copy the following values for the app and store them safely.
-You will need these values later.
+You’ll need these values later.

 • Application (client) ID